hms-dbmi-cellenics/iac/README.md

 The setup required to use a Relational Data Management GUI as part of your development.

 #### 1. Install a GUI
-Most people use either TablePlus or pgAdmin.
-Use either of them, or feel free to use a different one, if you have preference.
+Our developers are currently using [pgAdmin](https://www.pgadmin.org/), [TablePlus](https://tableplus.com/), or [DBeaver](https://dbeaver.io/).
+Use either of them, or feel free to use a different one. if you have preference.

 #### 2. Configure the GUI